kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 I came to the conclusion that ideas imposed from the outside, as in short stories or movies, did not possess the power to frighten as intensely one's own inner experiences.
 A dream, spun from the yarn of a short story, and convoluted to one's fancy, was more potent in invoking fear than the original short story itself.
 Personal input was a necessary ingredient for get-wrenching terror.

-When I met Sol a week later, I shared my insight with him about the need for some personal contribution to the
+When I met Sol a week later, I shared my insight with him about the need for some personal contribution to whatever triggered fear.
+He nodded in agreement and told me to continue.

+I said that the unexpected in any situation stimulated fear as we were wired to the [fight or flight](https://www.verywellmind.com/what-is-the-fight-or-flight-response-2795194) response to ensure survival.
+The hormones released in the process give fear its physical manifestations.
+Fact or fiction, however well crafted, could not match the immediacy of a physical threat to induce acute but short-lived fear.

+We stayed silent awhile, gently sipping a latte and nibbling at a cherry cake.
+The [Orchard Valley Coffee House](http://www.orchardvalleycoffee.net/) was the cozy nest in which we explored leisurely the twists and turns of fear.
+After an eloquent silence, we agreed to meet again, as Sol said, "We have but scratched the surface.
+The immensity of the fear-iceberg is largely hidden.
+Let meet again to chat.

+## The miracle of hope

 <https://www.302aw.afrc.af.mil/News/Commentaries/Display/Article/191174/the-prison-of-hopelessness/>